 The frequency you water depends on the light, heat, and season.
 Typically, you’ll water every 7-14 days.
 In warmer or brighter months, your rubber plant is growing the most, meaning it’s drinking more water than in the colder months.
 In a warmer season, you may need to water your rubber tree plant more.

 How Much Should I Water My Rubber Tree?

 Using room-temperature water (cold water can cause stress), drench the soil until excess water runs out of the drainage holes in the pot.
-For this to work correctly, you’ll need to have soil that drains well, too.
+So our rubber tree plant care tip for you: you’ll need to have soil that drains well.